 Muted Print Designs

-My next type rugs that I love are the muted patterns.
-I find these out last the trendy looks over chevron or diamond patterns.
+The next type of rugs that I love are the muted patterns.
+I find these outlast the trendy looks over chevron or diamond patterns.
 I favorited this rug on a few different sites, so I think I am liking the 5 x 7 Weld Beige Area Rug from Target and sells for $103.99.

 This 5 x 7 McCabe Grey/Ivory Area rug is from Wayfair and sells for $159.57.

 The next style I really want is a shag rug.
 I love how lush they look and feel.
 This is a high traffic area, so I am concerned about how it will wear over time.
-This is a 5 x 8 GoldenRod Shag Rug from PlushRugs for $158.
+This is a 5 x 8 Marview Shag Rug from Wayfair, with many additional colors.

 Florida Shag light smoke/beige area rug in a 5 x 7 from Wayfair and sells for $126.65.